glotzerlab/hoomd-blue/sphinx-doc/howto/compute-the-free-energy-of-solids.rst

 3. Set the pair force ``r_cut`` to 0 between the reference particle type and all particle types.
 4. Add bonds (`hoomd.md.bond.Harmonic`) between the stationary reference particles and the mobile particles.
-5. Integrate the equations of motion of only mobile particles
+5. Integrate the equations of motion of the mobile particles.

    .. seealso::